harshitb65/Job-Search-Website/README.md

 Officium
 ---
-This is a collaborative Project from Masai School in the Construct Week developed in 5 days.
+This is a collaborative Project.
 We are a team of 5 members:

 1. Harshit Banga